Skip to content

 In this part of the lab we will go over a few debugging methods.
 This is not mandatory, but will help you in the next lab.

-You can view the logs about a container like so: docker logs <container_name>
+You can view the logs about a container like so: docker logs <container_name>.
+You can also add a -f flag to follow the logs (keep receiving log updates): docker logs -f <container_name>

 This prints out all the information the container has printed into its stdout.